hickory-dns/hickory-dns/README.md

 key rotation.
 Rotating the key currently is not available online and requires a restart of the server process.

-### DNS-over-TLS and DNS-over-HTTPS on the Server
+### DNS over TLS and DNS over HTTPS on the Server

 Support of TLS on the Server is managed through a pkcs12 der file.
 The documentation is captured in the example test config file, [example.toml](https://github.com/bluejekyll/trust-dns/blob/main/tests/test-data/named_test_configs/example.toml).
 A registered certificate to the server can be pinned to the Client with the `add_ca()` method.
 Alternatively, as the client uses the rust-native-tls library, it should work with certificate signed by any standard CA.

-## DNS-over-TLS and DNS-over-HTTPS
+## DNS over TLS and DNS over HTTPS

 DoT and DoH are supported.
 This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).
 The Resolver requires only requires valid DoT or DoH resolvers being registered in order to be used.